CloudWebManage/cwm-users-documentation/README.md

 # cwm-users-documentation

+The CWM Storage Object is a serverless storage solution based on MinIO.
+Based on serverless architecture, it always provides a new storage instance for the end user.

-Documentation for end-users of the cwm platform
+The following sections provides the documentation for the end-users of the CWM Object Storage solution:

 ## Object Storage